HerissonMan-TMP/OCSC/README.md

 ![](https://img.shields.io/maintenance/yes/2021?style=flat-square)
 # OCSC Event Website

 OCSC Event Website repository.
-Live website available at: https://ocsc.fr.
+The website is no longer online due the closure of OCSC, that is why the code is now public.

 ## How to install?